 HUMANS OF HOMELESSNESS

-Produced and Directed by Annette Cohen, ‘Humans of Homelessness’ is a documentary about the human face of homelessness, currently in production.
+Produced and Directed by Annette Cohen, ‘Humans of Homelessness’ is a documentary about the human face of homelessness, currently in post-production.
 The film explores the reality faced by over 100,000 Australians each day.

 During the film 100 people collect their single use film cameras at locations around Sydney.
 They embark on a mission to capture images that inspire them, and reveal their world.
-The competition is run by Mike Alwright and his not for profit organisation Café Art Australia ( ) which seeks to connect people affected by homelessness with the wider community.
+The competition is run by Mike Alwright and his not for profit organisation Homeless in Focus, which seeks to connect people affected by homelessness with the wider community.

-With a focus on the issue of homelessness more recently, this is a story that must be told.
-'Humans of Homelessness' helps us get insight into the daily battle – where is the next meal going to come from, where will they sleep, how long before getting a shower, a connection with another human being.
+With a focus on the issue of homelessness more recently, this is a story that needs to be told.
+'Humans of Homelessness' is a touching journey of sadness, creativity and hope.
 Most importantly, this film humanises and gives dignity to the invisible people in our community.

 For more information on how you can donate to this film please visit the Documentary Australia Foundation website: